-All of this necessitates that the organisation collaborates and assist the media in obtaining a story.
+All of this necessitates that the organization collaborates and assists the media in obtaining a story.
 Understanding a journalist's job, from what they need to when they need it, is essential for developing positive connections with the media.

-• Be a bridge, not a barrier.
+Be a bridge, not a barrier:

 There are at least two distinct approaches to public relations, and they are diametrically opposed.
-One technique to practise public relations is to serve as a barrier between an organisation and its publics.
-This type of public relations employs unidirectional communication, does not listen to stakeholders in any meaningful sense, disregards the media, and employs spin to enable a company avoid taking responsibility.
-If the organisation wishes to preserve ties with its stakeholders, "barrier" public relations are ineffective, at least in the long run.
+One technique to practice public relations is to serve as a barrier between an organization and its public.
+This type of public relations employs unidirectional communication, does not listen to stakeholders in any meaningful sense, disregards the media, and employs spin to enable a company to avoid taking responsibility.
+If the organization wishes to preserve ties with its stakeholders, "barrier" public relations are ineffective, at least in the long run.

 Short term, a barrier can be effective.
-But as soon as the stakeholders realise they have been lied to, misled, or just ignored, they will leave (i.e., utilise a different product or service) or complain if they are unable to leave (i.e., neighbours near a factory, etc.).
+But as soon as the stakeholders realize they have been lied to, misled, or just ignored, they will leave (i.e., utilize a different product or service) or complain if they are unable to leave (i.e., neighbors near a factory, etc.).